 Price & Lifespan

 This is far from cheap, and the pricing might seem very steep for a device that monitors only CO2.
-Unfortunately, this is one of the biggest issues with CO2 monitors at the moment – they have a steep barrier to entry regarding the price.
+Unfortunately, this is one of the biggest issues with CO2 monitors – they have a steep barrier to entry regarding the price.
+While there are cheaper options, many will still cost you over 100 USD.
+With NDIR only recently entering the consumer market, prices for this technology are expensive and likely will be for a while to come.

-Aranet4 Home | $249 | ± 30 ppm OR ± 3% |
+Aranet4 Home$249± 30 ppm OR ± 3%

-Qingping Air Quality Monitor | $129 | ± 30 ppm OR ± 3%* |
+Qingping Air Quality Monitor$129± 30 ppm OR ± 3%*

-Qingping Air Monitor Lite | $100 | ± 70 ppm OR ± 3% |
+Qingping Air Monitor Lite$100± 70 ppm OR ± 3%

-Temtop M2000 | $225 | ± 50 ppm OR ± 3% |
+Temtop M2000$225± 50 ppm OR ± 3%

-Wohler CDL 210 | $219 | ± 50 ppm OR ± 3% |
+Wohler CDL 210$219± 50 ppm OR ± 3%

 Some drift can be found over time in the temperature, humidity, and atmospheric pressure sensors.
 However, the drift is generally minimal and shouldn’t impact your device usage – even after five or more years.

 Battery life is similarly incredible.
 While it varies based on the frequency of readings, the minimum battery life is around eight months.
-This is with updates every 1-minute, an option that most people won’t enable.
+This is with updates every 1 minute, an option that most people won’t enable.
 However, if you lower the readout times to once every 4-minutes and use lithium batteries, the device can have a four-year lifespan!

 Is Aranet4 Home Worth it?

 If you were to ask me whether or not I recommend the Aranet4 Home, my answer would be yes.
 This is a very precise carbon dioxide monitor that easily fits in your pocket, bag, or even alongside your computer on a desk.
-It’s straightforward to use but still provides the essential settings and allows for manual calibration.
+It’s straightforward to use but still provides the essential settings and allows manual calibration.

 The only aspect that makes me hesitate when recommending the Aranet4 Home is the price.
-It’s far from cheap, and there are more affordable monitors on the market.
+It’s far from cheap, and more affordable monitors are on the market.
 If the cost of the Aranet4 Home is too high for you to justify, it would be better to pick up one of the competing monitors instead.

 Aranet4 Home FAQ